exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Java %import Option Handling
 `req~java-import-option-handling~1`

-For each found %import option, the Java parser handler must handle nested Script Options appropriately:
+For each found `%import` option, the Java parser handler must handle nested Script Options appropriately:
 1. `%scriptclass` option must be ignored, but removed from the script code.
 2. All other options must be handled as if they were part of the source script.
+3. Already imported scripts must not be imported again, but the `%import` statement must be removed

 Needs: dsn